Do you have a confined space rescue plan?

 Relying on Fire Departments for Confined Space Rescue Plans

 If you are thinking about relying on your local fire department for a confined space rescue, at the very least, you should call them to ask whether they’re prepared and willing to respond to these kinds of situations.
 Ask the department members relevant questions.
 You need to know things like their expected response time.
-It is also important know what equipment they have that could be used for your specific location.
+It is also important to know what equipment they have that could be used for your specific location.

 The Timing of Rescue